djtm/syncthing-docker-scratch/README.md

 the currently built version under the `:latest` tag as well.

 ## Issues
-- If relaying shows "0/1" for you, the CA Certificates might not be mounted from the right place.
-Please adjust the path in ssl=.
-For possible locations see https://www.happyassassin.net/2015/01/12/a-note-about-ssltls-trusted-certificate-stores-and-platforms/
+- If relaying shows `0/1` for you, the CA Certificates might not be mounted from the right place.
+Please adjust the path in `ssl=`.
+For possible locations see: https://www.happyassassin.net/2015/01/12/a-note-about-ssltls-trusted-certificate-stores-and-platforms/
 - `rkt_clr.sh` does not mount any volumes.
 All modifications to the container will be discarded.
 - rkt only runs a container on the architecture it was built on.